miharekar/mrsi-gallery/README.md

 You can:

 * download the project and try it locally - just open the "index.html" in the "demo" folder
-* test it on my work in progress website at: http://mr.si/index2.php
+* test it on GitHub Pages - [mrsi gallery demo](http://mrfoto.github.io/mrsi-gallery/)

 Requirements
 -------